rakshit-binary/perl-Quant-Framework/README.md

 Correlations have an index, a currency, and duration that corresponds to a correlation.
 An example of a correlation is SPC, AUD, 1M, with a correlation of 0.42.
-The values can be updated through backoffice's Quant Market Data page.

 ##Quant::Framework::Dividend